nuriel77/iri-playbook/docs/installation.rst

 Configure Memory Limits
 ------------------------

-You can choose to let the playbook configure the memory automatically by setting "memory_autoset: true" in a variable override file.
+You can choose to let the playbook configure the memory automatically by setting ``memory_autoset: true`` in a variable override file.
 Alternatively, you can choose to configure the values manually in a variable-override file as shown below:

 In **group_vars/all/iri.yml** (don't forget to copy the file to ``group_vars/all/z-iri-override.yml`` and edit values there):